Constantin Rozanoff: Postwar

 In December 1945, Rozanoff returned from the US as a Colonel.
 He served at Airbase 118 in Mont-de-Marsan, which was later named after him.

 He was demobilised in October 1946 and headed the Test Division of the Dassault Aviation (as chief pilot).
 Colonel Rozanoff became the chief test pilot flying the MD-450 Ouragan and participated in testing military transport planes such as the Dassault MD.315 Flamant, and the fighter-bomber Mystère (I-IV).

 Rozanoff became the first Frenchman to break the sound barrier in level flight, on 24 February 1954, with the Mystère IV B.

 In 1954 Constantin Rozanoff published his autobiographical- Double Bang - Ma Vie de Pilote d'Essai.

-Colonel Rozanoff was killed in a crash of a Mystère IV B during a public low-level flight over the Melun Villaroche Aerodrome.
+Later, same year, Colonel Rozanoff was killed in a crash of a Mystère IV B during a public low-level flight over the Melun Villaroche Aerodrome.

 He was buried in the Passy Cemetery.

 He was awarded the Air Medal and the cross of the Légion d'honneur.